Brain Injury Lawyer in Hollywood, Florida

 If you or a loved one has suffered a brain injury because of health care negligence, you may be facing a lifetime of uncertainty in addition to costly medical bills.
 Rosen & Ohr, P.A. can help you secure compensation to ease the financial burden of your injury.
 Call Rosen & Ohr, P.A. today at (954) 981-1852, or contact us online for a free evaluation of your case.
 With more than 45 years of combined legal experience, our law firm represents accident victims in all areas of South Florida, including, but not limited to Ft.
 Lauderdale, Hollywood, Pembroke Pines, Aventura, Hallandale, North Miami Beach, Miami, Sunny Isles, Cooper City, Dania Beach, Broward County, Dade County, and Palm Beach County.

-Individuals might suffer brain injury due to a surgeon or doctor error in cases involving:
+Individuals might suffer a brain injury due to a surgeon or doctor error in cases involving:

 Undiagnosed Blood Clots